roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "Not in the same ballpark.
 Not even half as good as Penny, and she's nowhere near Mom yet."

  Mom must have been enjoying the whole thing.
 She decided to show off.
 She started with the old standby, Pirate ship, leading into the Swirly-go-round.
 I was rock hard for her in moments.
 It was too much, too fast.
 I knew what she was up to.
 "No, Mom!
 Not now."
-Report_Story #5